EBZebra/docs/edge/source/guide/configreference.md

 ## General
 ### StartPage
-Defines the start page of the Enterprise Browser application, the first page to be displayed when the Enterprise Browser is launched.
-This should be a local file to avoid connectivity issues on start up.
+Defines the start page of a Enterprise Browser application, displayed at launch.
+This should be a local file to avoid connectivity issues on startup.
+Case sensitive.

->Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.

 **Possible Values**

-* Fully qualified path to start page.
+* Fully qualified path to start page

 #### Example
 	:::xml